|« PreviousNext »|

 Cost for the operation listed in the line item based on the unblended rate.
 For some operations, such as BoxUsage for a full hour of an Amazon EC2 instance, the unblended rate and the unblended cost are the same.
 For other operations, such as I/O requests or data transfer, this column is the product of the blended rate multiplied by the value in the Usage Quantity column.

 The detailed billing (hourly) report can be used to visualize your usage over time.
-This enables you to determine, for example, when you are underusing your Reserved Instance capacity, or when application load is precipitating the use of on-demand instance hours.
+You can determine, for example, when you are underusing your Reserved Instance capacity, or when application load is precipitating the use of on-demand instance hours.

 Note: When you do not use Reserved Instance capacity, the reservation is not applied to overages in other hours.
 For consolidated billing customers, unused capacity can be applied to other accounts in the family for identical usage types in the same Availability Zone.

-Cost allocation enables you to organize and track your AWS costs.
-When you apply tags to your AWS resources (such as Amazon EC2 instances or Amazon S3 buckets), AWS generates a Cost Allocation Report as a comma-separated value (CSV file) with your usage and costs aggregated by your tags.
+You can use cost allocation to organize and track your AWS costs.
+When you apply tags to your AWS resources (such as Amazon EC2 instances or Amazon S3 buckets), AWS generates a Cost Allocation Report as a comma-separated value (CSV) file with your usage and costs aggregated by your tags.
 You can apply tags that represent your business dimensions (such as cost centers, application names, or owners) to organize your costs across multiple services.

-Getting a Cost Allocation Report requires that you sign up for Programmatic Billing Access and obtain the report from the designated Amazon S3 bucket using the Amazon S3 API.
+To get a Cost Allocation Report, you must sign up for Programmatic Billing Access and get the report from the designated Amazon S3 bucket using the Amazon S3 API.
 The Cost Allocation Report is not available from the Account Activity page of the AWS Management Console.

 The Cost Allocation Report includes all of your AWS costs for each billing period.
 The report includes both tagged and untagged resources, so you can clearly organize the charges for resources.
 For example, if you tag resources with an application name, you can track the total cost of a single application utilizing those resources.
 The following shows a partial report with columns for each tag.